 Types of Reamers

-There are several types of reamers created using different types of materials for various applications within machining.
-Here are some of the standard types that you may see as a machinist.
+There are several kinds of reamers created using different materials for various applications within machining.
+Reamers are also classified based on their construction and method of holding or driving.
+Here are some of the standard types and classifications that you may see as a machinist.

 - Chucking Reamers are the most widely used reamer and commonly used in lathes to enlarge smooth holes.

 - Morse Taper Reamers are used to finish morse taper holes or sleeves.

 - Automotive Reamers are used to ream steel for car parts such as steering arms, ball joints, and tie rod ends in vehicles.

 - Die Maker Reamers are used to create tools such as die sets, punches, and steel rule dies.

 - Welding Equipment Reamers are used for precision finishing in welding guns, cap-type electrodes, and other welding equipment.